ashtam55/fitso-sow/README.md

 Such a system would include a means to capture, catalog and analyze data, along with tools to enforce 'business logic'.

 Akriya Technologies will work with Fitso to:

-* Desing the Smart Fitso Facility Architecture
+* Designing the Smart Fitso Facility Architecture
 * Identify options to integrate various systems - both Fitso Internal and External
 * Develop and Engineer the system
 * Deploy said system to a Fitso Facility